imPrajeshTrivedi/indian-pincode-api/README.md

 # indian-pincode-api
 All India Pincode Directory

 API of Postal Index Numbers (PIN) of India Post is a webservices providing access to metada of PIN code numbers of Post Offices in India.
 The API accepts HTTP GET/POST calls and returns JSON formatted responses.
+More than 900000 Pincode Information available , there can be multiple Json objects for single Pincode with different Postal Index address/location Information.

 ## Parameters: